The non-profit corporate mission statement of the NLAPW, quoting directly from our Bylaws, reads:

 [We continue] to seek a diverse membership and leadership with no barriers to full participation on the basis of age, race, creed, sexual orientation, national origin, disability, or class.

 When the National League of American Pen Women, Inc. was founded in 1897, women journalists were not permitted to join the National Press Club.
-Few women artists were recognized for their talents, and even fewer women composers whose works were being performed.
+Few women artists or composers were recognized for their talents.

 Throughout the NLAPW’s 100 year history, active NLAPW members such as Vinnie Ream, Eudora Welty, Pearl Buck, Eleanor Roosevelt, Amy Beach and Carrie Jacobs Bond, have illustrated how deep, strong and meaningful the contribution of women’s voices, minds and hands are to the Arts.